At one time We spoke in the language of the lawgiver; at another in that of the truth-seeker and the mystic….

 The Hidden Words are a collection of short statements on mystical themes.
 They are a common starting place because of their brevity and because of their reflection on universal questions of life and the relationship between the soul and the divine.

-A few years later, in 1873, in the prison-city of Akka, Bahá’u’lláh wrote The Most Holy Book, his book of laws.
+A few years later, in 1873, in the prison-city of Akka, Bahá’u’lláh wrote The Kitab-i-Aqdas: The Most Holy Book, his book of laws.

-In the years that followed Bahá’u’lláh wrote a series of letters, sent to enquirers or followers.
-These works included such iconic and central works as the Tablet of the World, the Book of the Covenant, the Tablet of Carmel, Glad Tidings and Tablet of Maqsud.
+In the years that followed, Bahá’u’lláh wrote a series of letters, sent to enquirers or followers.
+These works included such iconic and central works as the Tablet of the World, the Book of the Covenant, the Tablet of Carmel, Glad-Tidings and the Tablet of Maqsud.
 These works supplemented and elaborated the principles and laws of Bahá’u’lláh’s teachings.
 These works are collected in a volume titled Tablets of Baha’u’llah Revealed After the Kitab-i-Aqdas.

-Finally in 1891 he wrote the Epistle to the Son of the Wolf, a notorious oppressor of Baha’is, this letter contains a summation of Baha’u’llah’s teachings.
+Finally, in 1891, he wrote the Epistle to the Son of the Wolf, a Tablet addressed to a notorious oppressor of the Baha’is.
+This letter contains a summation of Bahá’u’lláh’s teachings.

-As well as his own works, in the Book of the Covenant, Bahá’u’lláh appointed his son, Abdu’l Baha, as the interpreter of his teachings.
-Abdu’l Baha’s own work is thus an additional authoritative source explaining Bahá’u’lláh’s teachings.
-Works such as Paris Talks and The Promulgation of Universal Peace, were series of speeches given by Abdu’l Baha to audiences in Europe and North America, and contain accessible introductions to Baha’u’llah’s teachings.
+In the Book of the Covenant, Bahá’u’lláh appointed his son, ‘Abdu’l-Bahá, as the interpreter of his teachings.
+‘Abdu’l-Bahá’s own work is thus an additional authoritative source explaining Bahá’u’lláh’s teachings.
+Books such as Paris Talks and The Promulgation of Universal Peace are collections of series of speeches given by ‘Abdu’l-Bahá to audiences in Europe and North America, and they contain accessible introductions to Bahá’u’lláh’s teachings.

 The links above are all to English translations of these works.
 Translations in other languages as well as the original Persian and Arabic versions are also available.

-All of the above works have hyperlinks to the particular work in the Baha’i Reference Library, and each work, as well as other works can be read online there or pdf versions downloaded.
+All of the above works have hyperlinks to the particular resource in the Baha’i Reference Library, and each work, as well as other works, can be read online there or downloaded as PDF versions.
 Another useful source is an online collection of Baha’i ebooks which can be downloaded as epub or kindle versions at http://www.bahaiebooks.org.
-That e-library also contains accessible introductions to the Baha’i Faith, such as An Introduction to the Baha’i Faith, by the Baha’i International Community, The Earth is But One Country by John Huddleston and The Baha’i Faith: Emerging Global Religion by Douglas Martin.
+That digital library also contains accessible introductions to the Baha’i Faith, such as An Introduction to the Baha’i Faith by the Baha’i International Community, The Earth is But One Country by John Huddleston and The Baha’i Faith: Emerging Global Religion by Douglas Martin.